lsexton21/ui-portfolio/markdowns/bulkJobs.md

-## Handling And Validating Large PDF Imports
+## Handling And Validating Large CSV Imports

-This is a tool I was proud to make and one where I had my first encounter with AWS services.
-I'm proud of the UI because I added some more complex validations for the PDF document itself, which required for the browser to stream-read a chunk of the PDF.
-The backend contained some lamdas that were organized by an AWS step-function (which, being my first encounter with AWS, I co-developed with a senior backend dev)
+This bulk import tool (for phone numbers) was interesting to make and one where I encountered many AWS services.
+I'm proud of the UI because I added some complex validations for the CSV file itself, which required for the browser to stream-read a chunk of the CSV.
+The backend involved a few S3 buckets to store versions of the CSV file, some lamdas to add/edit each phone number, and a dynamo DB table that records the import's details.
+All of this was organized by an AWS step-function.
+(I am not including the backend of this feature in my portfolio because its co-development was led by a senior backend dev)

 **See below for code**